By Dr. Jim Dahle, WCI Founder

 Wise investors take advantage of the benefits of both schools of thought.
 Publicly traded REIT index funds are not the only viable real estate investment.
 You can invest in real estate without getting 3 am toilet calls.
 Index funds are real investments in real companies with real profits, not “paper assets.”

-# 7 Entrepreneurship is a Bad Idea
+#7 Entrepreneurship Is a Bad Idea

 Along with real estate investing, any type of entrepreneurship is also frequently poo-pooed on the forum.
 It may be that the forum attracts conservative investors who tend to have stable jobs in engineering firms, corporate America, or medicine.
 They are correct that most small businesses fail in short order.
 However, there are plenty of examples right on the forum of very successful entrepreneurs who end up with portfolios of $5M, $10M, or even $50M.
 Instead of simply telling people not to engage in any sort of entrepreneurial pursuit, it would be better to provide advice about going about the process in a smart way, minimizing leverage and providing the longest possible runway, especially if it can be done initially on the side.